 The Sicilian “Pesto de Pistachio” gelato comes highly recommended.

 Via Venti Settembre, 60, 00187 Roma, Italy

-For more travel photography and foodie inspiration, be sure to follow me on the gram.
+Before you go, check out these best restaurants in Rome.
+For even more travel photography and foodie inspiration, be sure to follow me on the gram.

 Deliziosissima! *gives sharp kiss on the fingertips